prabhat33/javascript-logger/README.md

 ### Prerequisites

-To install and run Storefront on your local system , you will need the following softwares pre-installed on your system
+To install and run Logger on your local system , you will need the following softwares pre-installed on your system

 1. Node js